cashubtc/nuts/exchange.md

 11. The request is submitted before the minimum `expiry` across all participants' conditions (mint clock); an expired proof is not settleable.

-**Processing order.** The mint first canonicalizes the request and computes `request_digest`.
+**Processing order.** If the mint supports idempotent retries, it first canonicalizes the request and computes `request_digest`.
 If a committed response already exists for that digest, it is returned unchanged (idempotent retry) without re-running the rules below.
 Only otherwise are rules 1–11 applied, then the atomic commit.
 The mint MUST finish validation before any expensive signing or durable mutation.

 #### Atomic commit